vapurrmaid/my-bookshelf/README.md

 # Vapurrmaid's Bookshelf

-A website containing key/noteworthy books on Vapurrmaid's bookshelf.
+A website containing noteworthy books on Vapurrmaid's bookshelf.

 ## Genres

-Although most books maintained on this list are related to software, this bookshelf will contain books from the following genres:
+Although most books maintained on this list are related to software, the bookshelf will include the following genres:

 - computer/software/technology
 - philosophy
 - science
 - self-help

+In general, Vapurrmaid is most interested in:

+- applied signal processing
+- cognition and consciousness
+- epistemology
+- existentialism
+- object design
+- relationships

 ## Why